top of page

 Bluetti EB55 in the mountains

-Bluetti EB55 and PV120 - Thoughts and Conclusion
+Bluetti Power Station Review - Thoughts and Conclusion

 The Bluetti EB55 and the PV120 power station are a powerful combination for van life.
 It can hold enough power to charge your phone, run lights, play music, and keep your laptop going.
 It's also compact, meaning it's easy to store away even in a small van like my Citroen Berlingo!
 The only downside is the battery increments and the weight.
 Still, considering the battery life, this should be positive.
 Suppose you're looking for a portable power station that can handle all your energy needs in a van.
 In that case, this could be an excellent option!